twentyfourg/developer-sdk/packages/k6-generator/README.md

 `k6 run tests/k6/scripts/SCRIPT_NAME`

-Reports from k6 runs are generated and saved as `summary.html` by default.
-ITo view the report, open it in a browser.
-To save the report, give the report a unique name - otherwise it will be overwritten on the next k6 run.
+To view the generated report after running the k6 script, simply open it in a browser.
+To save the report, ensure the report has a unique name - otherwise it may be overwritten on the next k6 run.

 - Dependencies: